bmxdemo/bmxproject/logbook/postings/20171207_tone_amplitude/index.md

 There is an inflection point at 1200 MHz, but I don't see anything particularly funny about 1175 MHz or 1225 MHz.
-There is an order of magnitude variation in the calibrated temperature of the tone.
+There is an order of magnitude variation in the calibrated temperature of the tone which we do not see in calibrated on sky data when there is no obvious source in the beam (i.e. calibrated LNA noise temperature).
 The noise diode does not calibrate the horn throughput, but HFSS does not predict significant S11 for the horn, and [measurements of the OMT + horn S11 bear this out](../20170915_S-Parameter_Measurements/index.md).
 It could be multipath